IBM/build-custom-stt-model-with-diarization/README.md

 - `earnings-call-Q-and-A.mp4` - (Duration - 2:40)
 This is a part of Q & A's asked at the end of the meeting.
 The purpose of this data is to demonstrate how Watson Speech To Text can detect different speakers from an audio which will be demonstrated in the second code pattern from the series.

+In the [next code pattern of the series](https://github.com/IBM/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights) we will learn how extract meaningful insights from the transcribed text files.

+Thus Providing a set of open source tools, backed by IBM Cloud and Watson Services, will enable a better remote employee engagement pulse and will also enable educators to make content available for their students more easily.

 <!-- keep this -->
 ## License